Value (semiotics): Saussure

 This emphasises that the sign is merely a symbol for the class of object referred to.
-Hence, the lexical word or noun "box" evokes a range of possibility from cheap card to gold-encrusted container.
+Hence, the lexical word or noun "box" evokes a range of possibilities from cheap card to gold-encrusted container.
 The reader or audience may not be able to see the particular box referred to but will be aware of its likely form from the other signs accompanying the use of the particular word.

 However, there is no necessary connection between the signifier and the signified.
 There is nothing inherently boxy about the component sounds or letters that comprise the noun "box"—the scope of onomatopoeia is limited when forming a language.
 All that is necessary is that the relevant group of people should decide to use that word to denote the object.
 Evidence that this is the correct view comes from the fact that each language can encode signifiers with whichever signified they wish to communicate.
 Hence, for example, the letters comprising "air" signify what humans breathe in English, and what fish breathe in Malay, i.e. water.

 This makes a system of signs a very flexible mechanism for communicating meaning, but one which is conditioned by history and culture, i.e. once a sign acquires a commonly accepted meaning in each language, it cannot arbitrarily be changed by any one person, but it is able to change diachronically.

 Further, Roman Jakobson (1896–1982) proposes that when a group of signs is used, there is an emotive function that reflects the speaker's attitude to the topic of his or her discourse.
 Language and the other coding systems are the means whereby one self-aware individual communicates with another.
 By selecting particular signs and placing them in a context, the addresser is making a cognitive use of the sign system to refer to his or her own social, moral, ethical, political or other values.